aaron-G18/dice-game/README.md

 This is a dice game similar to the classic dice game that rhymes "hot sea." ;)

+This is still under construction.
+Many improvements to come... (multiplayer, mobile compatibility, etc.)

 ---

 Here is a link to the deployed site: